pwnderpants/homenet/README.md

 ### HTMX Integration

-The application demonstrates HTMX functionality with an interactive counter:
+The application is ready for HTMX functionality:

-- Click the "Increment" button to see HTMX in action
-- The counter updates without a full page reload
 - Server-side rendering with Go templates
+- Static file serving for CSS and JavaScript
+- Modular handler structure for easy HTMX endpoint addition

 ### Dark Theme